supasuge/supasuge.github.io/content/posts/l3ak-crypto-on-the-rocks.md

 This challenge was inspired by [CVE-2024-31497](https://www.cert.europa.eu/publications/security-advisories/2024-039/pdf).

 Within PuTTY, when utilizing the NIST P-521 elliptic curve, the implementation generates nonces with the first 9 bits set to zero.
-PuTTY's technique worked by making a SHA-512 hash and then reducing it mod $$q$$, where $$q$$ is the order of the group used in the ECDSA system.
+PuTTY's technique worked by making a SHA-512 hash and then reducing it mod $q$, where $q$ is the order of the group used in the ECDSA system.

 ## Introduction

 This challenge involves breaking the ECDSA (Elliptic Curve Digital Signature Algorithm) using a lattice-based attack.
-The vulnerability arises from the biased nonce values ($$k$$) used during the signing process.
+The vulnerability arises from the biased nonce values ($k$) used during the signing process.
 By exploiting these biases, we can recover the private key and thus derive the AES key to successfully decrypt the encrypted flag.
 This writeup will provide a detailed explanation of the steps involved in solving the challenge.

 ### Challenge Source Code